tylerthecoder/TylerCraft/README.md

 # Tylercraft

-This is my version of Minecraft.
-I tried to make minecraft for web using just webGL.
+This is Tylercraft, a version of minecraft written using webgl.

+# Development

+Dev commands `yarn server dev`, `yarn client dev`, `yarn world dev`

 # Deploying

 The server lives on my raspberry pi.
-The whole app can be deployed by running: `yarn start:prod`
+The whole app can be deployed by running `make deploy-pi` when on the same network as the pi.

 # Random Docs